I might be wrong - but...

 Because I can be an idiot sometimes, it never occurred to me that I should put my monthly newsletter as a blog entry.
 Thank you, Mark.
 This is nicer to read, and allows me to manage the mailing list using real tools, not my clunky text based system that is about 25 years old.

-Welcome to the March 2026 issue of Scott Hampton’s take on important trends that might be lost in the news cycle.
-As always, I’ll link sources if you want to drill down (URLs explain themselves), and as always these are my rollups of the news flavored with a few opinions.
+Welcome to the March 11, 2026, issue of Scott Hampton’s take on intersecting trends that might be lost in the news cycle.
+As always, I’ll link sources if you want to drill down (the URLs explain themselves), and as always these are my rollups of the news flavored with a few opinions.
 This month there are obvious topics.

 Three intersecting topics this time around, with a generous serving of quality information links.